Best Freeview Boxes And Recorders For UK TV In 2023

 What Is Freeview?

-Freeview, first established in 2002, is the commercial name for the United Kingdom’s digital terrestrial television platform.
+Freeview, first established in 2002, is the commercial name for the UK’s digital terrestrial television platform.
 It is owned by a joint venture of the BBC, Sky, ITV and Channel 4, and operated by Everyone TV (formerly Digital UK), a company owned by the BBC, ITV, Channel 4 and Channel 5.

 The best part is that unlike pay-TV services such as Sky or Virgin Media, Freeview has no monthly costs – you buy the equipment once, and can enjoy the free programming forever.
-You do, however, need to pay the yearly TV licence fee in most cases – but you would have had to pay that with any type of broadcast TV service.
+You do, however, need to pay the yearly TV licence fee in most cases – but you would have had to pay that with any type of broadcast/live TV service.

 How To Get Freeview

 Many people wrongly believe they need a Sky (or similar) subscription if they want to watch Freeview.
-That is NOT the case: In order to be able to watch the Freeview channels, you need two main components:
+That is NOT the case: In order to be able to watch Freeview channels, you need two main components:

-• A Freeview Receiver: The aerial needs to connect to a device that can translate those signals into TV channels.
+- A Freeview Receiver: The aerial needs to connect to a device that can translate those signals into TV channels.

 What Is A Freeview Box – Do I Need One?